 How to feed mealworms to your crested gecko?

 Mealworms can be fed by using a tong.
 You can also let your crested gecko hunt the mealworms by placing the worms with your gecko in a separate tank.
 Lastly, you can place the mealworms in a small bowl in the terrarium.
 This prevents them from burrowing in the substrate.

 You can use these feeding techniques for living, canned, and dried mealworms.
 If you feed canned or dried mealworms, I suggest using a tong to mimic a live mealworm.
 When you use a bowl, make sure that you get a bowl where live mealworms can’t get out, such as this bowl from Exo Terra.

 Exo Terra also sells a vibrating dish called the Vivicator, which can be used for canned and dried mealworms.
-The product does have some mixed reviews and a normal bowl seems to work just fine.
+The product has mixed reviews and a normal bowl works just fine.

 Can hatchlings and juvenile crested geckos eat mealworms?

 Hatchlings are too small to eat mealworms and benefit more from a well-balanced diet focused on their growth.
 However, juvenile crested geckos can start eating mealworms once or twice a month as long as the mealworm isn’t too big.